i. Technical analysis is a trading method of studying price only and predicting how it will move in the future.

 Why does technical analysis work?

-Psychology here plays a big role.
+The psychology here plays a big role.
 When lots of traders use the same tools then there is a really high chance of them identifying the same patterns, support and resistance levels.

 This leads to lots of traders taking trades based on that analysis hence making the thing work.
 It is a saying that technical analysis is a self-fulfilling prophecy, it means that technical analysis makes certain predictions and it itself fulfills them.